-Jaguar XE SV Project 8 and Our Q&A Interview with Jaguar SVO
+Jaguar XE SV Project 8 and Our Q&A with Jaguar SVO

-There’s a minor sticking point with Project 8: It’s not road legal, yet.
+One minor sticking point with Project 8: It’s not yet road legal.

-There are currently two Jaguar XE SV Project 8 in existence, the orange car that ran Goodwood, and this one.
-These cars have been put through the ringer, as 99% complete test mules, however, they are not road legal, yet.
+There are currently two Jaguar XE SV Project 8s in existence: the orange car that ran Goodwood, and this one.
+These cars have been put through the ringer as 99% complete test mules.
+However, they are not road legal, yet.
 As such, our Project 8 sampler arrived via enclosed trailer.
 Of course, this took away from exactly 0% of the fanfare surrounding the car, because we got to experience the Project 8 explode into existence when it cold-started inside the trailer.
 It’s so angry.

 After some careful maneuvering, and managing to avoid snagging the extended front splitter on the ramps, Project 8 was free to roam.
 Or, at least, free to roam about 30 feet from the trailer to inside the building.
 Once situated inside, the poking and prodding commenced, with much “oohing” and “aahing” from us all.
 The black art of aerodynamics is heavily in play with the Jaguar XE SV Project 8, that much is obvious.

 As we poured over the details, and collectively lost our minds over how insane and aggressive the Project 8 is in person, a few people quietly walked in behind the car.
 Dan Connell, Head of Global PR and Marketing for Jaguar Land Rover SVO, and Dave Foster, SVO Advanced Product Creation Manager (aka Lead Engineer for Project 8), to be specific.
 These two gents were very good sports and agreed to answer our questions, and yours.
 Before cracking on, we vetted a few questions and asked what was on and off limits, and the answer was surprisingly very little of the latter.
 Excellent.
-You can watch the video above for the full interview with SVO and hear the answers to your questions.
+You can watch the video at the top of this post for the full interview and hear the answers to your questions.